 The AAJT provides for much lower tissue pressures!

 According to Dr. Johnson's work at Wake Forrest, the SAM Junctional Tourniquet required tissue pressures of greater than 700 mm Hg to occlude blood flow in the axillary artery.
-Dr. Gordon's research at Georgia Health Sciences University showed the AAJT accomplished the same occlusion with only 140 mm Hg of tissue pressure.
+Dr. Gordon's research at Georgia Health Sciences University showed the AAJT accomplished the same occlusion with only 168 mm Hg of tissue pressure.
 This was shown in the inguinal region to be the case when the AAJT was compared against mechanical devices like the CRoC and JETT.
 The AAJT required only 148.5 mm Hg to work effectively but the ISR found the CRoC to require over 800 mm Hg pressure to work.
 In 2013 the ISR presented data suggesting that these high tissues pressures produced by devices like the CRoC and JETT to cause muscle necrosis and nerve damage.

 FDA Clears new 510(k)!
 The AAT is now the AAJT the Abdominal Aortic & Junctional Tourniquet.

 10 December 2013 - The FDA cleared a new 510(k) for the only Class II junctional device the Abdominal Aortic and Junctional Tourniquet!
 With this clearance new indications and placements are defined for the AAJT.